Oscar395/OSLauncher/README.md

 [OSLauncher_.exe](https://oscar395.github.io/oslauncher-repository/launcher_release/OSLauncher_.exe)

-If you want to use the .exe version you will probably need to configure the system's environment variables
+If you want to use the .exe version you will probably need to configure the system's environment variables [see how to do it](https://www.pchardwarepro.com/como-configurar-java_home-en-windows-10/)

 If you want to play older versions like 1.16.5 you have to install Java 8: [JRE 8](https://www.java.com/es/download/ie_manual.jsp)